Majora320/Tealisp/README.md

 You can get one from an Interpreter using the getRuntime() method.
 Once you have your runtime, simply pass your desired function name and parameters to callFunction.

-## Programming in Tealisp
-### The standard library
-TODO: Write documentation about the language.
-What functions are available, etc.